 Like all things truly prestigious, Wimbledon goes big on tradition and formality.
 More to the point, the tournament obliges a strict dress code, requiring every player to wear all-white or nearly all-white clothing.
 The occasional colour accent or pattern is acceptable, permitted it’s not representing a brand logo.
 We’ve covered Wimbledon’s famous dress code in a separate article, which pokes a little fun at the tournament’s rigidity.
 Nevertheless, strictly upholding tradition is one way to stay at the tippy top of the prestigious ladder.

 Remember how we said that Wimbledon was established in 1877 at the All England Lawn Tennis and Croquet Club?
 Well, not only does the tournament still go down on the very same grounds, but the club itself is basically the same as it always was, even if it’s better known today as the All England Club.
-Restricted to about 500 members, the club is the only private entity to host a Grand Slam, whereas the other three tournaments are organised by national tennis associations.
+Restricted to about 500 members, the club is the only private entity to host a Grand Slam, whereas the other three tournaments are organized by national tennis associations.
 The All England Club even has a Royal Box just for members of the Royal Family, so that each member can watch the match in relative peace and quiet, or receive the occasional bow from a player on the court.
 Exclusive!

 In the late 1990s, French magazine Tennis surveyed the top 108 professional players, asking them which Grand Slam tournament was the most prestigious.
 The most popular answer?
 Wimbledon, of course.
 Additionally, players like Roger Federer, Novak Djokovic, and Martina Navratilova have similarly cast Wimbledon as being a cut above the rest.
 In summary, the pros have nothing but respect for Wimbledon, and without respect, there can be no prestige.